Polymer/old-docs-site/articles/communication.md

 handler on the `<polymer-element>` definition.
 Use it to catch events that bubble up from children.

-Things become come very interesting when several elements need to respond to an event.
+Things become very interesting when several elements need to respond to an event.

 {% raw %}
     <polymer-element name="my-app" on-said-hello="{{third}}">